DevOyinda/01.greenwood-library-website/README.md

 # greenwood-library-website
-This is the repository for my Capstone Project on Git.
+This is the repository for my DevOps Capstone Project on Git.

 # PROJECT 1: Greenwood Library Website